 What Snow Is Not Safe For Dogs To Eat?

-Snow that has been treated with chemicals such as rock salt or ice melt is not safe for dogs to eat.
+Snow that has been treated with harmful chemicals such as rock salt or ice melt is not safe for dogs to eat.

 Sodium chloride is salt and too much salt can cause vomiting and diarrhea in dogs.

 According to the Pet Poison Hotline, if large amounts are ingested, the dog can develop sodium toxicosis which can turn lethal if a dose of 4 grams per kilogram is ingested.